pingidentity/pingidentity-devops-getting-started/docs/reference/k8sBasics.md

 !!! note
     You can allocate resource limits available to a namespace, but this is not required.

-**Context** - A definition in your ~/.kube/config file that specifies the cluster and namespace where your `kubectl` commands where executed.
+**Context** - A definition in your ~/.kube/config file that specifies the cluster and namespace where your `kubectl` commands will be executed.

 **Deployments and Statefulsets** - The water that fills ice cube spots.